 How sales tax works on Big Tickets

 Big Tickets collects and remits tax in states where we are required to by law.
+In some jurisdictions, Big Tickets collects and remits tax on Ticketing Fees; in others, Big Tickets collects and remits tax on ticket sales.
 You can learn by visiting the state-by-state guide to marketplace facilitator laws

 You're ultimately responsible for assessing your tax obligations in areas where you're hosting an event.
-We encourage you to consult a tax professional if you're not sure what your tax obligations are.
+We encourage you to consult a tax professional if you're unsure of your tax obligations.
 Big Tickets can't give you tax advice.

 ⇒ Quick tip